tbm-2303/OLA3-db/README.md

 ### Problem: A player’s ranking should increase after winning a match.
 Ensure concurrent updates do not cause inconsistencies.

 - I used the approach suggested in the assignment. -> Pessimistic locking on the stored procedure
 - This works the same way as in previous task, but the locking is being handled by the stored procedure.
 The record is locked until the first transaction is done or calls `rollback()`.
-Any other transactions trying to modify or aquire the lock, willl be blocked.
+Any other transactions trying to modify or aquire the lock, must wait.
 -
 ---